 This completes the enrollment and activation process so you can begin to use MFA when you log into NYU services that you access via the NYU Login page (also known as Single Sign-On or SSO services).
-You can check to ensure that everything worked properly by pointing your device's web browser to start.nyu.edu/duo/test.
+You may verify that everything worked for you by opening a new incognito or private browser window and navigating to NYUHome.

 Once you’ve enrolled in NYU Multi-Factor Authentication, you can add or update your MFA devices anytime via the NYU Start Page at start.nyu.edu.
 Note that NYU suggests that you enroll at least two phone numbers and/or devices in NYU MFA.

-To update an already-registered device (e.g., if you have lost your device, your phone number has changed, or you’ve upgraded your phone or device):
+To update or remove an already-registered device (e.g., if you’ve lost your device, your phone number has changed, or you’ve upgraded your phone or device):

-If you have selected to reactivate, confirm the device platform (iPhone, Android, other, etc.) and that you have the Duo Mobile app installed.
-Follow the on-screen steps to scan the QR code to activate the app.
+If you are reactivating a device, confirm the device platform (iPhone, Android, other, etc.) and ensure that you have the Duo Mobile app installed.
+Follow the on-screen instructions to scan the QR code to activate the app.

-To ensure your device has updated properly, go to start.nyu.edu/duo/test using your device’s web browser and follow the on-screen instructions.
+To ensure your device has updated properly, navigate to NYU Home (home.nyu.edu) using your device’s web browser and authenticate.
 If you need assistance, contact the NYU IT Service Desk, open 24x7.

 If you are using your phone or device with NYU Multi-Factor Authentication and lose that device or suspect that it has been stolen, please contact the IT Service Desk immediately (open 24/7).
 Service Desk staff will disable the device for Multi-Factor Authentication and help you log in using another device or bypass code.